 All European Academies (ALLEA) is an association comprising 58 national scientific academies from 40 European countries.
 ALLEA encourages academies to actively share information and provides European society and its scientific community with advice on higher education, science, research and innovation.
 Acting without commercial or ideological interests, ALLEA is committed to creating the right conditions to allow science to flourish in Europe and around the world.
 The Leopoldina has been a member of ALLEA since 2004.
 More

 EASAC is the association of national science academies of the EU member states.
 It aims to be the collective voice of the EU national academies in Brussels and to provide the EU institutions with scientifically grounded recommendations on current political issues.
 It is particularly important to have this kind of independent scientific voice in Brussels as up to 80 percent of new legislation in the EU member states is initiated by EU institutions.
 More

 This association brings together 13 European scientific academies to focus on medical issues that are particularly relevant within the European Union.
 FEAM regularly produces scientific statements which feed into the EU’s legislative processes.
 The Leopoldina has been a member of FEAM for several years now.
 More

 Science needs freedom to flourish.
 That counts for research in general and for each individual scientist.
-The Leopoldina is member of the International Human Rights Network of Academies and Scholarly Societies (The Network), which aims to help persecuted scientists.
+The Leopoldina is member of the International Human Rights Network of Academies and Scholarly Societies (The H.R.
+Network), which aims to help persecuted scientists.
 It has created its own Human Rights Committee, which focuses on human rights in science as well as bioethical questions.
 The current HRC chairman is Leopoldina member Prof. Hans-Peter Zenner.
 More